 Education Afloat

-For boat trips, we ask you to make your own arrangements.
+For boat trips, we ask you to make your own bookings, keeping us informed.
 There are two alternatives.

 - You could hire one of the commercially-operated trip boats for the day.
 These can take large parties, but are more expensive.